bkhartmire/rakuten-rapid-api-app/README.md

 # DethKlock

 DethKlok was completed during our time as students at Code Chrysalis.
 It is a project designed to use the API's on [Rakuten Rapid API's platform](https://english.api.rakuten.net/).
+This project was presented to the Rakuten Rapid API team along with feedback about our user experience on their platform.
 This application takes a user birthday input and returns a collection of fascinating data:

 - How many days you've been alive
 - Based on IP address country's average life expectancy rates, how many years left you have to live